We'll be exploring the aluminum casting technique known as 'The Foam Vaporization Method' or 'Lost Foam'.

 Gift Certificates for Aluminum Casting with the Coal Forge are available.

 Instructor: Carl West

-This class is either: If you're interested in taking Aluminum Casting with the Coal Forge and it's not on the calendar, please tell us using our Waiting-List Page. back to top
+This class is either: If you're interested in taking Aluminum Casting with the Coal Forge and it's not on the calendar, please tell us using our Notification-List Page. back to top

 Dates and Times: